Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/README.md

 This repository contains instructions on how to set-up the AWS backend as well as the administrator dashboard application.
-[People Counting with RaspberryPi](https://github.com/UBC-CIC/people-counting-with-aws-rekognition-RaspberryPi-IOT) contains the remaining part of the instructions on how to setup a Linux disk image for RaspberryPi.
+[People Counting with RaspberryPi](https://github.com/UBC-CIC/people-counting-with-aws-rekognition-RaspberryPi-IOT) contains the remaining part of the instructions.

 ## High level architecture